jsoendermann/MongoStyleGuide/README.md

 <a name="general--falsiness"></a>
 - [1.3](#general--falsiness) **Falsiness**: Don't use `""` or `0` for their falsiness

     > Why?
-It's very easy to write buggy code otherwise which is also why you should not coerce to booleans in your if statements.
+It's very easy to write buggy code otherwise, which is also why you should not type coerce in your if conditions.

     | :x:       | :white_check_mark:   |
     | :---------------- | :------------- |